teknesya/UltimateBrowserProject/app/src/main/assets/OnBrowserPro_introduction_en.md

 ## Readability:

-UltimateBrowserProject supports Readability mode but it needs the __Readability API Token__.
+OnBrowserPro supports Readability mode but it needs the __Readability API Token__.

 To get the token you should go to [Readability Developer APIs](https://www.readability.com/developers/api "Readability Developer APIs") and set it in `Setting/Readability/Token`.

 ## Screenshot:

-UltimateBrowserProject can __capture entire webpages!__ .
+OnBrowserPro can __capture entire webpages!__ .

 But Unfortunately, that doesn't mean you can screenshot a very long page, which may cause the browser to go __Out Of Memory__.

 ## Log Reporting:

-UltimateBrowserProject can automatically capture __Log Reports__ when it crashes.
+OnBrowserPro can automatically capture __Log Reports__ when it crashes.

 When the crash takes place, an Alert Dialog will pop up requesting you to send the report.
 All you have to do is add comments regarding the problem __(OPTIONAL)__, and click OK.
 Everything else will be handled by the application itself!